wireglasses/wireglasses/README.md

 ⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼⎻⎺⎺⎻⎼⎽⎽⎼

-📌。. ;; i sit at the genshin, splatoon, JJK and astv area (mostly at the splatoon area)
+📌。. ;; i sit at the genshin, splatoon, JJK and astv area

 📌。. ;; C + H always okay ^ im mostly afk or alone so interact when im online